Workplace investigation questions to ask each party

 1. What happened from your perspective?

-There are multiple sides to every story, so start by allowing the respondent to walk you through the incident from their perspective.
+Every story has multiple sides, so could you start by letting the respondent walk you through the incident from their perspective?
 Encourage them to be as detailed as possible.
 Even though you’ve already heard the story, you still want to hear it again in full detail from the complaint respondent’s perspective.

 2. When and where did this occur?

-Again, you want as much information as possible regarding the time and place that the incident occurred.
+Again, you would like as much information as possible about the time and place that the incident occurred.

 3. What is your connection to the complainant?

 Understanding how the respondent views their relationship with the complainant is helpful.
-Often they will just list their professional relationship to the complainant such as a co-worker, supervisor, etc.
+Often, they will just list their professional relationship with the complainant, such as a co-worker, supervisor, etc.

-This does not justify any improper behavior or the crossing of any professional boundaries, but it does provide some insight into the accused party’s mindset and the cause of the issue.
+This does not justify improper behavior or the crossing of professional boundaries.
+Still, it does provide some insight into the accused party’s mindset and the cause of the issue.

 4. What led up to this incident?

-If the incident revolved around an altercation or alleged harassment, it is beneficial to understand what led up to the incident.
-In some cases nothing will have led up to it or tensions may have been rising for a while.
+If the incident revolved around an altercation or alleged harassment, it is beneficial to understand what led up to it.
+In some cases, nothing will have led up to it, or tensions may have been rising for a while.

 5. Is there anyone that can corroborate your side of the events?